 Tips For Facial Waxing

-But before officially starting your waxing sesh, allow us to give you a few tips to achieve a smooth facial skin after waxing.
+But before officially starting your waxing sesh, allow us to give you a few tips to achieve smooth facial skin after waxing.

-Exfoliating your face is a great start
+Exfoliating your face is a great start.

-If you’re a skin conscious kind of person, then you should already be used to exfoliating regularly.
+If you’re a skin-conscious kind of person, then you should already be used to exfoliating regularly.
 Exfoliating is great for our skin.
 And it’s an even more important step before waxing.

 A night before your waxing session, do a thorough face cleansing.
-Use a gentle cleanser, put a facial mask to remove any deep impurities, and then exfoliate.
+Use a gentle cleanser, put on a facial mask to remove any deep impurities, and then exfoliate.
 Doing so will condition your skin for waxing the following day.

-Wax temperature is important
+Wax temperature is important.

 Wax burns are common when you’re doing at-home waxing.
 Hence, it’s crucial to do a patch test on a tiny area of your skin first.
 Or better yet, use a quality waxing product that won’t need to be heated.
-But if you insist on hot wax, be sure to buy one that’s truly intended for home use and microwave heating.
+But if you insist on hot wax, be sure to buy one that’s genuinely intended for home use and microwave heating.

-Say No to waxing if you’re under certain medications or using certain topical creams
+Say No to waxing if you’re under certain medications or using certain topical creams.